brucou/movie-search-app/article/article.md

 ### Identify design bugs early
 Let's get back at our TDD implementation.
-The `event-state-action` mapping realized in that implementation can be represented by the following state machine :
+The `event-state-action` mapping realized in that implementation can be represented by the following state machine:

 ![state machine associated to the TDD implementation](https://github.com/brucou/movie-search-app/raw/specs-all/article/movie%20search%20TDD%20fsm%20actual.png)